Muscle hypertrophy is a confusing subject.

 To understand how strength training affects muscle hypertrophy, you need to understand the three primary “triggers” for muscle growth:

-(It’s still not entirely clear if muscle damage directly stimulates muscle growth, or if it’s just a side effect of progressive tension overload, but as of right now, it should be on the list.)
+(It’s still not entirely clear whether muscle damage directly stimulates muscle growth or whether it’s just a side effect of mechanical tension, but as of now, it deserves a place on the list.)

 These three “pathways” to muscle growth also relate to what scientists call the “strength-endurance continuum,” which works like this: